 Despite your best efforts, dishonest employees can usually find ways to steal.
 If you suspect theft, call your security or loss prevention personnel or your local police department.
 Don’t play detective and try to solve the crime yourself.

 Warning: Avoid the trap of jumping to unwarranted conclusions.
-A false accusation could result in serious civil liability for you and your convenience store.
+Falsely accusing an employee or customer might result in serious civil liability for you and your convenience store.

 #4 – Use Technology to Spot Convenience Store Employee Theft

-Do what successful c-stores and gas stations have already done: Invest in technology to monitor your c-store point-of-sale (POS) analytics and integrate your POS with security cameras.
-You can aim cameras over the cash register, facing the customer at the counter (or lotter counter).
+Invest in technology to monitor your c-store point-of-sale (POS) analytics and integrate your POS with security cameras.
+You can aim cameras over the cash register, or facing the customer at the counter (or lotter counter).
 Then use your transaction data and video camera footage to pinpoint any theft that occurs at your c-store.

-Technology solutions to these problems involve data mining programs and surveillance cameras.
-You can review data to determine whether one cashier is refunding far more items than other cashiers.
-Cameras can show whether a cashier repeatedly gave refunds to the same friend or relative, or whether a cashier failed to run merchandise over the scanner.
+Example: Cameras can show whether a cashier repeatedly gave refunds to the same friend or relative or whether a cashier failed to run merchandise over the scanner.

-Protect yourself with these 4 tips.
-Learn more about affordable convenience store theft prevention technology, and schedule a demo here: Loss Prevention Analytics.
+Learn how to stop employee theft at your retail store with affordable convenience store theft prevention technology, and schedule a demo here: Loss Prevention Analytics.

 Article sources include City of San Diego local government website.